oddbird/oddleventy/content/blog/2017/css-day.md

 This was the second year [Brad Westfall] organized this event.
 We are very thankful for conference organizers like Brad and his team, who post [videos] of the sessions, making this knowledge accessible for those who could not join us live.
-[Photos] from CSSDay are also posted.

 As always, we would love to discuss the content covered in these videos shared from CSS Day 2016.
 Send us a message via [Twitter] or join our